-The difference between the two approaches can be described in terms of their different attitude toward experts' performance – substantialists care about actual (measurable) accomplishments while constructivists focus on social enactments.
-Appling the distinction to communication experts, it may be said that substantialists would regard them as individuals who express high levels of "communicative performance" (Hymes 1972), aptly knowing "when to speak, when not, and as to what to talk about with whom, when, where, in what manner" (277).
-Constructivists, on their part, would underscore the Goffmanian (1959) theatrical performance these experts enact in order to gain social recognition as such.
-A third type of performance applies exceptionally to communication experts.
-It relates to what is known as "performativity studies" based on Austin's (1962) speech-act theory describing utterances that create, by their mere pronouncement, the (social) reality about which they report.
-Communication experts' performativity collapses all three meanings of performance: by successfully communicating (performance according to Hymes) their communicativeness (performance according to Goffman) individuals constitute themselves as communication experts, alongside the field within which they operate (performance according to Austin).
-Communication experts' expertise is thus performative and recursive, owing to the fact that unlike other speech-acts, the means of this performance and its outcome are one and the same – both are "communication."
+The difference between the two approaches can be described in terms of their different attitude toward experts’ performance.
+Substantialists care about actual (measurable) accomplishments, while constructivists focus on social enactments.
+Applying this distinction to communication experts, it may be said that substantialists would regard them as individuals who express high levels of “communicative performance” (Hymes 1972), aptly knowing “when to speak, when not, and as to what to talk about with whom, when, where, in what manner” (277).
+Constructivists, on the other hand, would underscore the Goffmanian (1959) theatrical performance these experts enact in order to gain social recognition as such.
+There is also a third type of performance that applies only to communication experts.
+It relates to what is known as “performativity studies” based on Austin’s (1962) speech-act theory describing utterances that create, by their mere pronouncement, the (social) reality about which they report.
+Communication experts’ performativity collapses all three meanings of performance: by successfully communicating (performance according to Hymes) their communicativeness (performance according to Goffman), individuals establish themselves as communication experts while also establishing the field within which they operate (performance according to Austin).
+Communication experts’ expertise is thus performative and recursive because, unlike other speech acts, the means of this performance and its outcome are the same: both are “communication.”

-The recursivity of experts' performance can be fully understood only from within.
-As Krippendorff (1994) argues: "a (social) theory for human communication has to acknowledge the understanding that practitioners of communication of it [and] provide spaces for their individual participation" (79).
+The recursivity of experts’ performance can be fully understood only from within.
+As Krippendorff (1994) argues, “a (social) theory for human communication has to acknowledge the understanding that practitioners of communication of it [and] provide spaces for their individual participation” (79).
 Adopting such an approach, we engaged with communication skills experts in a communication about communication (about communication) in a series of in-depth interviews.
-These, indeed, turned out to be more than merely a means for eliciting answers from informants, but rather a chance to witness the real "interactional positioning" (Wortham et al, 2011) they carry out in their day-to-day practice.
-Thus, throughout the interviews, communication experts performed their expertise by raising their own questions, evaluating their interviewer's communication skills, typifying him as a communicator, and, generally, by communicating their communicability – projecting their capabilities to charm and convince.
+These interviews turned out to be more than merely a means for eliciting answers from informants; they were also a chance to witness the real “interactional positioning” (Wortham et al., 2011) informants carry out in their day-to-day practice.
+Thus, throughout the interviews, communication experts performed their expertise by raising their own questions, evaluating their interviewer’s communication skills, typifying him as a communicator, and, generally, by communicating their ability to communicate—projecting their capabilities to charm and convince.

 Performing communication

 One is not born, but rather becomes, an expert.
-Lacking a standard body of knowledge, formalized training programs or any sort of official recognition, communication experts must independently both manage their own professional training and build their reputation.
-In part, this explains the variety of fields and levels of education, former careers, clienteles and methods of treatment they hold.
-Albeit these differences, interviews yielded common themes about the conditions of becoming a communication expert, which can be divided into four categories: 1. professional knowledge, 2. professional experience, 3. personal traits and 4. personal biography.
+Lacking a standard body of knowledge, formalized training programs or any sort of official recognition, communication experts must manage their own professional training and build their reputation by themselves.
+In part, this explains the variety of fields and levels of education, former careers, clienteles and methods of treatment seen among communication experts.
+In spite of these differences, interviews yielded common themes about the conditions of becoming a communication expert, which can be divided into four categories: 1. professional knowledge, 2. professional experience, 3. personal traits and 4. personal biography.